CnC-RaVaGe/ra2yr-terrain-expansion/README.md

 4. Copy the updated ini from the theater folder to the RA2YR game folder.
 5. Restart FA2 and start using your new tile.

+#### Test Tiles In Game
+1. After using your new tiles in a map created with Final Alert 2, you can test your map in game.
+2. The process is the same as integrating with Final Alert 2, except you name the files as `expandspawn##.mix` instead of `expandmd##.mix`.

 ### Developer Scripts
 To speed up the development and testing process, you can use the developer scripts.
 This requires python to be installed on your machine.